Introduction

 Risk assessment and mitigation strategies

-Effective risk management involves:
+Successful risk management includes:

 - Identifying potential risks

-- Assessing their likelihood and potential impact
+- Determining their likelihood and impact

-- Developing mitigation strategies for high-priority risks
+- Developing mitigation strategies for the highest priority risks

 Change management planning

-Project execution
+3. Project execution

 Implementing the project plan